Home/Performance

 • A forecast.
 Past return is mathematically uninformative about the next year.
 The honest sample is seven cycles, not a guarantee.

 • Comparable to a fund return net of management and performance fees.
-There are none of those here; there is also no leverage, derivatives, or short book.
+There are none of those here; there is also no borrowing, derivatives, or short book.

 Methodology & data integrity